Traditional Marketing VS Social Media: Where to Put Your Marketing Spend

 - Its share of media consumption keeps decreasing

-- It’s very cluttered – too many ads, this decreases the chance that yours will be the one that gets remembered
+- It’s very cluttered – too many ads, decreasing the chance that yours will be the one that gets remembered

 - Few targeting options

 - Hard to scale

 Some of the drawbacks are also shared by direct mail, which, if written by a professional sales copywriter, can sometimes be effective with an older demographic.
 But it’s expensive, intrusive, and doesn’t build a relationship.

 This doesn’t make it a good choice for selling educational services, which are never an impulse purchase.